cb-v4s/ghoulies/README.md

 ### Overview

 This is web-based platform that enables users to host and join virtual meetups in a game-like environment allowing them to interact with others through text chat.
-Built with security and scalability in mind, this project aims to handle millions of concurrent users (with some tweaks) while providing a seamless and engaging experience.

 ### Tech stack